Matthew Barnes-Homer

-Matthew Brian Barnes-Homer (born 25 January 1986) is an English professional footballer who is a player/coach as a striker for Gloucester City.
+Matthew Brian Barnes-Homer (born 25 January 1986) is an English professional footballer who plays for Hednesford Town.

 Barnes-Homer started his career as a youth player at Wolverhampton Wanderers, where he spent three years.
 In 2004 he transferred to Aldershot Town.
-He then played for various non-league clubs in his local West Midlands region between 2005 and 2007 until League Two side Wycombe Wanderers signed him on a short-term contract in March 2007.
+He then played for various wasnon-league clubs in his local West Midlands region between 2005 and 2007 until League Two side Wycombe Wanderers signed him on a short-term contract in March 2007.
 He was released shortly afterwards, where he joined Conference National side Kidderminster Harriers.
 After a lean first season at the club, Barnes-Homer established himself as top scorer in the next campaign with 25 goals, averaging almost one goal for every two games.

 A similar goal return during 2009–10 prompted interest from former Football League club Luton Town, who signed him in January 2010.
 He finished the 2010–11 season as Luton's top scorer with 29 goals.
 He left Luton in early 2012, going on to spend four months at Swedish side Östersunds FK, before returning to the Conference with Macclesfield Town for the start of the 2012–13 season.
 In August 2013, he signed a two-year contract with Forest Green Rovers.
 On 10 January 2014, Barnes-Homer signed for Cambridge United on a free transfer until the end of the season.